zyn-org/zyn/docs/PROTOCOL.md

 **Connection Persistence:**

-Entangle is designed for persistent connections.
+Narwhal is designed for persistent connections.
 Clients and modulators should:
 - Maintain long-lived TCP connections rather than connecting per-request
 - Implement reconnection logic with exponential backoff for transient failures
 - Send periodic heartbeats at the negotiated `heartbeat_interval` to detect dead connections